Q: What is AWS Migration Hub?

 Q: How do I group servers into an application?

 Before grouping servers into an application, you need to populate AWS Migration Hub’s Servers list.
 Servers are added to the Servers list whenever you run AWS discovery tools or by using an integrated migration tool.
 Once your Servers list is populated, select one or more resources on the Servers page in the Migration Hub console and then choose the “Group as Application” button.
-Applications can also be created using the AWS Application Discovery Service SDK/CLI.
+If you’re discovering servers using the AWS Discovery agent, you can also group servers into applications from the network visualization tool.
+Select one or more servers from the network graph and choose the “Group as application” button.

 Q: How do I view applications?